CYBERSECURE CODER (CSC) Training Course

 Advanced Java Security

-21 HoursEven seasoned Java programmers do not necessarily master all the security services provided by Java, nor are they always aware of the vulnerabilities relevant to Java-based web applications.
+21 HoursEven seasoned Java developers do not necessarily master all the security services provided by Java, nor are they always aware of the various vulnerabilities relevant to web applications built with Java.

-Besides introducing the security components of the Java Standard Edition, this course addresses security issues in the Java Enterprise Edition (JEE) and web services.
-The discussion of specific services begins with the foundations of cryptography and secure communication.
-Various exercises cover declarative and programmatic security techniques in JEE, while the course also discusses transport-layer and end-to-end security for web services.
-Participants will apply all components through practical exercises, allowing them to experiment with the discussed APIs and tools firsthand.
+In addition to introducing the security components of the Standard Java Edition, this course addresses security issues within the Java Enterprise Edition (JEE) and web services.
+The discussion of specific services begins with the fundamentals of cryptography and secure communication.
+Various exercises cover declarative and programmatic security techniques in JEE, as well as both transport-layer and end-to-end security for web services.
+The use of all components is illustrated through several practical exercises, allowing participants to explore the discussed APIs and tools themselves.

-The course also reviews and explains the most common and severe programming flaws in the Java language and platform, as well as web-related vulnerabilities.
-In addition to typical bugs made by Java developers, the security vulnerabilities covered include both language-specific issues and problems arising from the runtime environment.
-All vulnerabilities and the corresponding attacks are demonstrated through easy-to-understand exercises, followed by recommended coding guidelines and possible mitigation techniques.
+The course also reviews and explains the most frequent and severe programming flaws of the Java language and platform, as well as web-related vulnerabilities.
+Beyond the typical bugs made by Java programmers, the security vulnerabilities covered include both language-specific issues and problems arising from the runtime environment.
+All vulnerabilities and relevant attacks are demonstrated through easy-to-understand exercises, followed by recommended coding guidelines and possible mitigation techniques.

 Participants attending this course will